The Silky Pug is the perfect example of a designer hybrid breed of dog, which is something that has become more popular in recent decades.

 The Silky Pug is going to put a smile on your face with its cheeky character, funny expressions, and the way it loves to have fun.

-However, you will then find that it’s cute with the way in which it snuggles up to you when it wants to rest.
+However, you will then find that it’s cute with how it snuggles up to you when it wants to rest.

 All you have to do is put up with the noise it can make while sleeping, and you will have a wonderfully affectionate friend for life.